r-prince3927/r-prince3927/README.md

   | *Languages* | Python, Java  |
   | *Web Development* | HTML, CSS, React |
   | *Tools & Platforms* | Git, GitHub, VS Code, Linux |
   ---

-  ### 💡 Projects

-  Here are a few projects I've been working on.
-You can find more on my profile!

-  - <b>AppImage Manager:</b> AppImage Manager for managing (install/Uninstall permanently) standalone AppImage softwares.
-  - <b>Universal Media Downloader:</b> A Universal Media Downloader website that allows to download videos and other media files from websites.

-  ---
   ### 📫 Get In Touch